Absolute return funds

 An automatic execution facility operated by an Exchange.
 Order books facilitate the trading of order book securities.

 A security that is admitted to trading on the order book.

-When only part of an order is executed.
+When only part of an Order is executed.

-Indicates an order that has been placed but not yet executed.
+An order that has been placed but not yet executed.

 A company's operating profit before tax is deducted.

-It is a method of issuing new shares to the public, including private and institutional investors.
+A way of issuing new shares to the public, including private and institutional investors.